jvitku/nengoros/readme.txt

 	-standalone:
 		-does not require any other ROS packages

 Choose which version to use, e.g. for standalone (creates .rosinstal file):
 	wstool init -j8 . standalone.rosinstall

-Run the install script:
+Run the tool script:
-	./install
+	./tool

 	this will:
 		-compile rosjava_core and install it into ~/.m2 repository -compile and install other nengoros components
 		 	- e.g. install jroscore intl ~/.m2 repo and as an application under jroscore/

+For more useful features, run:
+	./tool -h

 =============================== UPDATE:
-The script ./update can be used for updating the entire multi-project from remote repositories.
+The script ./tool can be used for updating the entire multi-project from remote repositories.
 It does:
 	-determines type of installation
 	-removes .rosinstall file and creates new with information from *.rosinstall file -updates all sub-projects from remote(s)

+run this:
+	./tool -u